 All employees and applicants are evaluated on the basis of their qualification without regard to race, religion, color, marital status, national origin, age, sex, disability, sexual orientation or gender identity, gender, genetic characteristics or any other classification protected by applicable local, state or federal employment laws.
 We are committed to providing equal employment opportunities for all.

-We are not currently seeking to hire 1Ls.
+We are not currently seeking to hire law school students.
 We will start accepting applications for our 1L program in December 2018.

 Fenwick & West recruits law students from a number of leading law schools in the late summer/early fall.
 Check out our Campus Interview Schedule and come see us when we're in your area.